What Is Geofencing And How Does It Work?….Location Based Software

 Take Into Account The Industry & Total Addressable Market

-But even within the B2C work, geofencing works better for certain industries even more than other.
-For example, you can use geofencing to reach car shoppers who are in market by targeting other car dealerships.
-Or as a real estate developer, you can geofence real estate developments know those who visit are likely to be in-market shopping for homes.
+However, even within the B2C work, geofencing works better for certain industries than others.
+For example, you can use geofencing to reach car shoppers who are in the market by targeting other car dealerships.
+Or, as a real estate developer, you can geofence real estate developments, knowing those who visit are likely to be in-market shopping for homes.

-So take that into consideration and think about who you are reaching people who are in-market for your product and/or services and likelihood that person will be interested in buying from you.
+So take that into consideration and think about who you are reaching (people in the market for your product and/or services) and the likelihood that a person will be interested in buying from you.

 Use It More For Reaching People Researching Or In-Market For A Product/Service

-Similar to the last point above, it’s best used when identifying people who are in-market for your service.
+Similar to the last point above, it’s best used when identifying people who are in the market for your service.
 Another great example is a personal injury attorney who wants to reach accident victims.
-PI Attorneys may think geofencing ER Hospitals are a great strategy, but you have to think how many of the people at the ER got into an auto accident.
+PI Attorneys may think geofencing ER Hospitals is a great strategy, but you have to think about how many of the people at the ER got into an auto accident.
 Versus towing locations or actual car repair collision centers may produce a higher volume of auto accident victims.
-These are people who are most likely to be in-market or researching your business.
+These are people who are most likely to be in the market or researching your business.
 This philosophy holds true across many other industries as well.

 Cap Your Ads Served To Get More Reach

-Capping your ads served extends the reach of your geofencing marketing ad budget. if you set your ads to 8 ads per day per person, you will serve ads more to people each day but not gain more reach.
-Versus setting your ads to 3 per person per day you are now reaching many 2 – 2.5 times more people with your geofencing campaign.
+Capping your ads served extends the reach of your geofencing marketing ad budget.
+If you set your ads to 8 ads per day per person, you will serve more ads to people each day but not gain more reach.
+Compared to setting your ads to 3 per person per day, your geofencing campaign now reaches 2 – 2.5 times more people.

 Google Examples & Uses Of Companies Selling Geofencing Applications